Wiond/portfolio/README.md

 The dashboard is driven entirely by `src/data/projects.ts` — a typed array of project objects (summary, tech stack, role, metrics, links, status, category).
 Adding a new project is a single object in that array; the grid, category filters, and counts all update automatically.
-No backend, no admin panel, no rebuild logic to maintain.

 ## Features